pepealonso95/journey/README.md

 ### Core Concepts

-- **Dual Mode Architecture**: Works both with and without authentication
+- **Ease of use**: Works both with and without authentication
-  - Anonymous lists: Encoded in URL parameters, stored in database with expiration
+  - **Anonymous lists**: Encoded in URL parameters, stored in database with expiration
-  - Profile lists: Persistent storage with user association
+  - **Profile lists**: Persistent storage with user association
 - **Comparison-based Ordering**: Tournament-style comparisons to determine optimal reading sequence
 - **Edge-First**: Optimized for Vercel Edge Runtime with intelligent caching
 - **Type-Safe**: End-to-end TypeScript with tRPC for API calls